Even when you specialise in foot health you can make mistakes

 Podiatrists should have a love affair with shoes and take a broad attitude to their patient’s attitudes toward styles and suitability.
 In reality, footwear can and does cause many foot health problems, and like my self-styled fool of an expert, patients, and the public will settle on footwear because passion overrides common sense and impetuous decisions ignore practicality.
 My shoe fitting knowledge came from our trip to Clark’s in Somerset where we were instructed in the practicalities of shoe fitting.
 This led to a greater understanding of manufacture, while the adaptations needed for shoes came from a senior lecturer with a wealth of knowledge called Mr England.

 Wandering into Clark’s shoe shop in Taunton I recalled my love affair with Clark’s shoes over a span of 50 something years.
 Ironically Taunton was in Somerset, the home county of Clark’s.
 I have tried many shoe designs during my life and reliability is a hallmark I am prepared to pay for.
 The anatomy of a shoe is best learned by dissection and our students were given this exercise when I was tasked to teach about footwear as a lecturer in podiatry in the eighties.
-My post-graduate education at the California College of Podiatric Medicine, San Francisco expanded my knowledge, not least in the market of sports footwear at a time when running had taken off big time.
+My post-graduate education at the California College of Podiatric Medicine, San Francisco expanded my knowledge, not least in the sports footwear market at a time when running had taken off big time.
 As I surveyed the Taunton shop’s offers during the post-winter sales, I found a shoe I liked enormously.
 The tall shop assistant was very pleasant but gone were the days of the family business and that personal touch.
-Modern shoe shops and I include most brands, no longer exude the passion I would so much like to see today.
+Modern shoe shops, including most brands, no longer exude the passion I would like to see today.
 Shoes, like glasses, are vital pieces of apparel and like tyres on a car bestow comfort, warmth, safety as well as practical style to match daily clothing needs.
 The skill in fitting has largely disappeared for adults who are expected to say if the shoe is suitable or not.
 My assistant disappeared to find the right shoe partner.
 As she returned I looked at her and said, ‘I am sorry to have wasted your efforts.
 The foot is my larger foot and does not fit comfortably so the left shoe is not required.’

 More articles on Footwear can be found on this website